coderefinery/reproducible-research/content/where-to-go.md

 * Your code depends on multiple other packages
 * You want to avoid questions like: "What do I need to install to run your code"
 * You want help yourself running your code
-    * after a few years
+    * After a few years
-    * on a different computer
+    * On a different computer
     * ...

 ## Containers seem amazing, but do I have use for them?